gautamnakum40/Churn-Analysis-Prediction-Tableau-ML/README.md

 ## Objectives

-  - Identify Key Drivers Behind Customer Churn: Analyze customer data to pinpoint the primary factors contributing to churn.
+  - **Identify Key Drivers Behind Customer Churn**: Analyze customer data to pinpoint the primary factors contributing to churn.
-  - Segment Customer Profiles: Classify customers according to their churn risk to understand which segments are most likely to leave the service.
+  - **Segment Customer Profiles**: Classify customers according to their churn risk to understand which segments are most likely to leave the service.
-  - Provide Data-Driven Recommendations: Develop actionable insights and strategies to help Databel reduce customer churn and improve customer retention rates.
+  - **Provide Data-Driven Recommendations**: Develop actionable insights and strategies to help Databel reduce customer churn and improve customer retention rates.

 ## Tools and Technologies Used